 We maintain one share-based incentive plan, the Second Amended and Restated Rexford Industrial Realty, Inc. and Rexford Industrial Realty, L.P.
-2013 Incentive Award Plan (the "Plan"), pursuant to which, we may make grants of restricted stock, LTIP units of partnership interest in our Operating Partnership ("LTIP units"), dividend equivalents and other stock based and cash awards to our non-employee directors, employees and consultants.
+2013 Incentive Award Plan (the "Plan"), pursuant to which, we may make grants of restricted stock, LTIP units of partnership interest in our Operating Partnership ("LTIP units"), performance units in our Operating Partnership ("Performance Units"), dividend equivalents and other stock based and cash awards to our non-employee directors, employees and consultants.